Reporters are in Puerto Rico to tell an important story

 She said journalists often have found that they've arrived in some regions before first responders.

-In Santiago's hometown of Corozal, she said cancer patients have sought refuge in a classroom.
-The room has been without power for six days because its generator stopped running.
+In Santiago's hometown of Corozal, she said cancer patients sought refuge in a classroom.
+The room had been without power for six days because its generator stopped running.

 "They have no power, no medical attention, no food," she said.
 "Help is not arriving."